y3owk1n/nvs/README.md

 **nvs** uses a clean subcommand interface.
 Run nvs --help for full details.

 > [!note]
-> Remember to add `nvws` to your path.
+> Remember to add `nvs` to your path.
 See next section about how.

 ### Commands